Australian Government Bureau of Meteorology

 Existing Cyclones in the Eastern Region:

-Likelihood of this system remaining a tropical cyclone in the Eastern Region on:
+Likelihood of a tropical cyclone in the Eastern Region on:

-There are no other significant lows in the region and none are expected to develop over the coming days.
+There are no other systems expected to develop within the eastern Region.

 NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.